Ladysnake/Ladysnake.github.io/wiki/requiem/opus_daemonium.md

 ### Neutral <img src="img/items/opus_daemonium.png" class="h3-wiki-icon">

 {: .section-description}
-Neutral Opus Daemoniums are the base to obtain the Curse and Cure variants.
+Neutral Opus Daemoniums are the base to obtain the other variants.
 Using one allows a Player to write a phrase inside it.
 If the phrase is correct, the book can be signed in exchange of 5 experience levels, and converted into one of the two variants, depending on the content